All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GLP-1 medications cure fatty liver disease?

-GLP-1 medications are not a cure, but clinical trials show they can significantly reduce liver fat, resolve liver inflammation (NASH/MASH), and may improve liver fibrosis with prolonged treatment.
+GLP-1 medications aren't a cure, but clinical trials show they can significantly reduce liver fat, resolve liver inflammation (NASH/MASH), and may improve liver fibrosis with prolonged treatment.
 Results vary by individual.
 Always work with a provider to monitor your liver health.

 How much liver fat do GLP-1 medications reduce?